What is Data Entry?

 As silly as it may sound, data entry does exactly what it says on the, ahem, ‘tin’ (so to speak).
 A person or even an automated system will enter data, which was previously only available physically, into digital format.
 However, there’s more to it than that short answer.

-Services, like Pearl Scan, which provide data entry and data capture solutions will often be able to differentiate between the two by looking at the documents you want digitised, such as surveys or feedback forms.
-These forms will have been entered in by staff at a company or the customers of a business when the company is looking to find out more about the behaviour and interests of their buyers.
+Services, like Pearl Scan, which provides data entry and data capture solutions will often be able to differentiate between the two by looking at the documents you want digitised, such as surveys or feedback forms.
+These forms will have been entered by staff at a company or the customers of a business when the company is looking to find out more about the behaviour and interests of their buyers.

 Data entry at its most basic is the entry of words and numbers seen on a document.
-This can be done by scanning the document into a system and running it through a complicated OCR system to extract the words, numbers and characters.
+This can be done by scanning the document into a system and running it through a complicated OCR system to extract the words, numbers, and characters.
 However, this cannot be applied to handwriting, which often appears on these kinds of forms in textboxes for further comments.
-Sadly technology is not yet at a point where hand writing is easy to convert automatically by computers, so we usually rely on good old human data entry to fill in what’s been written.
+Sadly technology is not yet at a point where handwriting is easy to convert automatically by computers, so we usually rely on good old human data entry to fill in what’s been written.

 When they outsource their data entry project, people can often worry about the extra costs of manual data entry but with companies like Pearl Scan, it usually adds very little expense.

 Data entry is also not to be confused with data capture.
 Data capture is similar but the process is normally mostly automated.
-Data capture is performed mainly to extract the data of multiple choice style check and tick boxes.
+Data capture is performed mainly to extract the data of multiple-choice style check and tick boxes.

 ‘Yes’ and ‘No’ answers are also usually done via data capture services.
-If you have a form which has a mixture of both, it is still possible to process them at the same time and send all of the results back to you in a cohesive format.
+If you have a form that has a mixture of both, it is still possible to process them at the same time and send all of the results back to you in a cohesive format.
 As we mentioned in a previous blog post, data capture forms don’t have to have a specific layout so your data entry can be whatever you need it to be.